(c) 2024 PillSync.com

 Infusion-Related Reactions and Hypersensitivity Reactions

-In UC Trials I and II and CD Trials I and III, 4% of patients treated with ENTYVIO and 3% of patients treated with placebo experienced an infusion-related reaction (IRR).
-The most frequently observed IRR in the patients treated with ENTYVIO (reported more than twice) were nausea, headache, pruritus, dizziness, fatigue, infusion-related reaction, pyrexia, urticaria and vomiting (each of these adverse reactions occurred in <1% in all patients treated with ENTYVIO) and no individual adverse reaction reported occurred at a rate above 1%.
+In UC Trials I and II and CD Trials I and III, 4% of patients treated with intravenous ENTYVIO and 3% of patients treated with placebo experienced an infusion-related reaction (IRR).
+The most frequently observed IRRs in the patients treated with intravenous ENTYVIO (reported more than twice) were nausea, headache, pruritus, dizziness, fatigue, infusion-related reaction, pyrexia, urticaria, and vomiting (each of these adverse reactions occurred in <1% in all patients treated with intravenous ENTYVIO) and no individual adverse reaction reported occurred at a rate above 1%.
 These reactions generally occurred within the first two hours after the infusion and resolved with no treatment or following antihistamine and/or IV hydrocortisone treatment.
-Less than 1% of patients treated with ENTYVIO had IRRs assessed by the investigator as severe, and IRRs requiring discontinuation of study treatment occurred in <1%.
+Less than 1% of patients treated with intravenous ENTYVIO had IRRs assessed by the investigator as severe, and IRRs requiring discontinuation of study treatment occurred in <1%.

-In clinical trials, for patients with mild IRRs or hypersensitivity reactions, physicians were allowed to pretreat with standard medical treatment (e.g., antihistamine, hydrocortisone and/or acetaminophen) prior to next infusion.
+In clinical trials, for patients with mild IRRs or hypersensitivity reactions, physicians were allowed to pretreat with standard medical treatment (e.g., antihistamine, hydrocortisone, and/or acetaminophen) prior to next infusion.

 Infections

-In UC Trials I and II and CD Trials I and III, the rate of infections was 0.85 per patient-year in the patients treated with ENTYVIO and 0.7 per patient-year in the patients treated with placebo [see Warnings and Precautions (5.2)].
+In UC Trials I and II and CD Trials I and III, the rate of infections was 0.85 per patient-year in the patients treated with intravenous ENTYVIO and 0.7 per patient-year in the patients treated with placebo [see Warnings and Precautions (5.2)].
 The infections consisted primarily of nasopharyngitis, upper respiratory tract infection, sinusitis, and urinary tract infection.
-Two percent of patients discontinued ENTYVIO due to infections.
+Two percent of patients discontinued intravenous ENTYVIO due to infections.

-In UC Trials I and II and CD Trials I and III, the rate of serious infections was 0.07 per patient-year in patients treated with ENTYVIO and 0.06 per patient-year in patients treated with placebo.
+In UC Trials I and II and CD Trials I and III, the rate of serious infections was 0.07 per patient-year in patients treated with intravenous ENTYVIO and 0.06 per patient-year in patients treated with placebo.
 Serious infections were more common in Crohn's disease patients than ulcerative colitis patients, and anal abscesses were the most frequently reported serious adverse reaction in Crohn's disease patients.
 Over 48 months, there was no increase in the rate of serious infections.

-In UC Trials I and II and CD Trials I and III, sepsis, including bacterial sepsis and septic shock, was reported in four of 1,434 (0.3%) patients treated with ENTYVIO and in two of 297 patients treated with placebo (0.7%).
-During these trials, two Crohn's disease patients treated with ENTYVIO died due to reported sepsis or septic shock; both patients had significant comorbidities and a complicated hospital course that contributed to the deaths.
-In an open-label, long-term extension trial, additional cases of sepsis (some fatal), including bacterial sepsis and septic shock, were reported.
-The rate of sepsis in patients with ulcerative colitis or Crohn's disease receiving ENTYVIO was two per 1,000 patient-years.
+In UC Trials I and II and CD Trials I and III, sepsis, including bacterial sepsis and septic shock, was reported in four of 1,434 (0.3%) patients treated with intravenous ENTYVIO and in two of 297 patients treated with placebo (0.7%).
+During these trials, two Crohn's disease patients treated with intravenous ENTYVIO died due to reported sepsis or septic shock; both patients had significant comorbidities and a complicated hospital course that contributed to the deaths.
+In an open label, long-term extension trial, additional cases of sepsis (some fatal), including bacterial sepsis and septic shock, were reported.
+The rate of sepsis in patients with ulcerative colitis or Crohn's disease receiving intravenous ENTYVIO was two per 1,000 patient-years.

 In clinical trials, all patients were screened for tuberculosis.
-One case of latent, pulmonary tuberculosis was diagnosed during the controlled trials with ENTYVIO.
+One case of latent, pulmonary tuberculosis was diagnosed during the controlled trials with intravenous ENTYVIO.
 Additional cases of pulmonary tuberculosis were diagnosed during the open-label trial.
 All of these observed cases occurred outside the United States (U.S.), and none of the patients had extrapulmonary manifestations.

 Liver Injury

-There have been reports of elevations of transaminase and/or bilirubin in patients receiving ENTYVIO [see Warnings and Precautions (5.4)].
+There have been reports of elevations of transaminase and/or bilirubin in patients receiving intravenous ENTYVIO [see Warnings and Precautions (5.4)].
 In UC Trials I and II and CD Trials I and III, three patients reported serious adverse reactions of hepatitis, manifested as elevated transaminases with or without elevated bilirubin and symptoms consistent with hepatitis (e.g., malaise, nausea, vomiting, abdominal pain, anorexia).
-These adverse reactions occurred following two to five ENTYVIO doses; however, based on case report information it is unclear if the reactions indicated drug-induced or autoimmune etiology.
+These adverse reactions occurred following two to five intravenous ENTYVIO doses; however, based on case report information it is unclear if the reactions indicated drug-induced or autoimmune etiology.
 All patients recovered following discontinuation of therapy with some requiring corticosteroid treatment.
-In controlled trials, the incidence of ALT and AST elevations ≥3× ULN was <2% in patients treated with ENTYVIO and in patients treated with placebo.
+In controlled trials, the incidence of ALT and AST elevations ≥3× ULN was <2% in patients treated with intravenous ENTYVIO and in patients treated with placebo.
 In the open-label trial, one additional case of serious hepatitis was observed.

 Malignancies

-In UC Trials I and II and CD Trials I and III, malignancies (excluding dysplasia and basal cell carcinoma) were reported in six of 1,434 (0.4%) patients treated with ENTYVIO, including colon cancer (n=2), transitional cell carcinoma (n=1), breast cancer (n=1), carcinoid tumor of the appendix (n=1) and squamous cell carcinoma (n=1).
+In UC Trials I and II and CD Trials I and III, malignancies (excluding dysplasia and basal cell carcinoma) were reported in six of 1,434 (0.4%) patients treated with intravenous ENTYVIO, including colon cancer (n=2), transitional cell carcinoma (n=1), breast cancer (n=1), carcinoid tumor of the appendix (n=1), and squamous cell carcinoma (n=1).
 Malignancy was reported in one of 297 (0.3%) patients treated with placebo (squamous cell carcinoma).

-Malignancies (excluding dysplasia and basal cell carcinoma) observed during the ongoing open-label long-term extension trial included B-cell lymphoma, breast cancer, colon cancer, malignant hepatic neoplasm, malignant lung neoplasm, malignant melanoma, lung cancer of primary neuroendocrine carcinoma, renal cancer and squamous cell carcinoma.
+Malignancies (excluding dysplasia and basal cell carcinoma) observed during the ongoing open-label long-term extension trial included B-cell lymphoma, breast cancer, colon cancer, malignant hepatic neoplasm, malignant lung neoplasm, malignant melanoma, lung cancer of primary neuroendocrine carcinoma, renal cancer, and squamous cell carcinoma.
 Overall, the number of malignancies in the clinical trials was small; however, long-term exposure was limited.

 Live and Oral Vaccines